-b.
 Performing Light Duty due to CCS Assessment Referral

 During Primary Assessment, the client may present with behavioral health issues and may benefit from treatment.
 The Triage Clinician shall provide an overview of the CCS Assessment services to the client.
-When the client is amenable to these services, the Triage Clinician shall rate the client #2: Light Duty and refer the client to CCS by scheduling him for the next available CCS Screening Group in Q-Flow and completing Form 2610B: CCS Appointment Notice.
+When the client is amenable to these services, the Triage Clinician shall rate the client #2: Light Duty and refer the client to CCS by scheduling him for the next available CCS Screening Group in Q-Flow and completing Form

+2610B: CCS Appointment Notice.
 A copy of F2610B will be mailed to the client.
 The appointment is conducted over the phone individually with each client.

 The EW is notified of the client's CCS Assessment appointment in the CalWIN Case Comments.
 With this referral, the client is automatically exempted from performing Light Duty and is given PEC BC.
-If the client changes their mind, the EW shall notify CCS via e-mail at PCS Status Report.
+If the client changes his mind between the Triage appointment and the meeting with the EW, the EW shall notify CCS via e-mail at PCS Status Report.
 Since the client opted to no longer participate in CCS, he will perform the Light Duty activity.